ruian/php-starter/README.rst

-A simple bootstrap for php librairies
+A simple starter for php librairies
 =====================================

 :Author: Julien GALENSKI